aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   GetValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
-- An error name such as INVSTRLEN refers to the underlying error, whether application code reads the numeric value or the string.
+- An error name such as INVSTRLEN refers to the underlying error, whether application code references the numeric value or the string.

 Go Symbolic Constants
 =====================